Koombooloomba Dam is located near Ravenshoe in Far North Queensland.

 Water flowing down the Tully River, as it makes its way from the Atherton Tablelands to the ocean, is used twice; first at Koombooloomba Hydro and then at Kareeya Hydro to generate power, before being returned to the river.

 Before you go fishing at Koombooloomba Dam you need to purchase a Stocked Impoundment Permit (SIP).
-Details of how to purchase a SIP are available by clicking here.
+Details of how to purchase a SIP is available from the Queensland Government website.